 Twins formed from separate eggs and different sperm cells can be the same or of either sex.

-Basically they differ from the ordinary brothers only in having grown side by side in the womb and being born at about the same time.
+They differ from the ordinary brothers only in having grown side by side in the womb and being born at about the same time.

 Each of the two cells can be implanted in the uterus separately and become a complete individual.